Delta-Water/README-Automatic-Generation-and-Translation-Tool/README/README_Deutsch.md

 - [Changer de langue: Français](/README/README_Français.md)
 - [言語を切り替える: 日本語](/README/README_日本語.md)

-It seems that you are trying to reference a file that contains text, but you have not provided the actual text to be translated.
-Please provide the text you'd like to translate into German, and I'll be happy to assist you!
-Additionally, if you have specific emoji preferences, let me know so I can incorporate them into the translation. 😊
+It seems there has been a misunderstanding, as I can't directly access or translate the content of files or specific file structures.
+However, if you provide the text you would like translated, I'd be happy to help with that!
+Just paste the text here, and I'll translate it into German for you, complete with emojis for engagement! 😊